“The West should continue to provide moral and political support for the protests in Iran”

 Can you see any signs that the regime in Iran is getting weaker or stronger?

 “I would say the regime cannot feel particularly strong considering what is happening in Iran.
-The only thing the regime can do is to kill and use violence and kidnappings.
-The regime has shut down the Internet to stifle the protests”, says Eliassi.
+The only thing the regime can do is to kill and use violence and carry out kidnappings.
+The regime has shut down the Internet to subdue the protests”, says Eliassi.

 “Fascist regimes are often the ones afraid of information.
-The Islamic regime in Iran wants total control over the narrative about the protests and how to define the protesters (as ‘traitors’, ‘Zionist collaborators’).
-Even if the regime manages to shut down the protests, these ideas will live on among the Iranian population”, Eliassi continues.
+The Islamic regime in Iran wants total control over the story about the protests and how to define the protesters (as ‘traitors’, ‘Zionist collaborators’).
+Even if the regime manages to crush the protests, these ideas will live on among the Iranian population”, Eliassi continues.

 How does your research relate to the events we are seeing in Iran?